 Copyright © 2021, Oluyemi Theophilus Adeosun, Ayodele Ibrahim Shittu and Temitope J. Owolabi.

 Published in Rajagiri Management Journal.
 Published by Emerald Publishing Limited.
 This article is published under the Creative Commons Attribution (CC BY 4.0) licence.
-Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial & non-commercial purposes), subject to full attribution to the original publication and authors.
+Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial and non-commercial purposes), subject to full attribution to the original publication and authors.
 The full terms of this licence may be seen at http://creativecommons.org/licences/by/4.0/legalcode

 Job creation and employment generation is a key focus of the ninth sustainable development goal.
 Limited job creation opportunities and growing youth unemployment rates are amongst the grand challenges facing many developing countries in Africa, including Nigeria.
 Even in the current outgoing third industrial revolution, typical African youths are experiencing diminished prospects of finding decent work at labor market entry.
 Many Nigerian graduates have been branded not workplace-ready, i.e. graduates who lack the necessary skill and knowledge required to meet industrial practices (Ogbuanya, 2018; Lee, 2020).
 Hence, in addition to curriculum relevance, the university internship program is also worth giving attention to as it impacts the world of work readiness, especially the 4th industrial revolution (4IR) (Kang, 2017; Calamlam and Mokshein, 2020).